HL7/davinci-deqm/source/pages/guidance.md

 Note the use of the `periodStart` and `periodEnd` parameters supports description of data requirements that filter based on the reporting period.
 For example, a measure may require data for a certain procedure within the last three years, and the data requirements returned will reflect that period.

-{% include examplebutton.html example="measure-requirements" b_title = "Example Data Requirements operation" %}
+{% include examplebutton.html example="measure-requirements-example" b_title = "Example Data Requirements operation" %}

 ### Submit Data Operation
 {:.no_toc}